New Update: Boost Social Proof with Reviews & Automation

-This 2-pronged approach not only generated a good deal of engagement but also gave the page owners useful information.
+This 2-pronged approach generated a good deal of engagement and gave the page owners valuable Facebook insights.

-According to Facebook, our attention spans are now said to be shorter than that of a goldfish.
-Combine this with the fact it takes only 1.7 seconds for us to consume a piece of content on mobile and things may look a little bleak.
+According to Facebook, our attention spans are now shorter than that of a goldfish.
+Combine this with the fact it takes only 1.7 seconds for us to consume a piece of content on mobile, and things may look a little bleak.

-But it’s completely possible for you to keep up with this continual scrolling.
+However, it’s entirely possible to keep up with this continual scrolling.
 Keep your posts short, sweet, and easy to consume.

-That way you can quickly capture people’s attention and entice them to stop scrolling for long enough to engage with your post.
+That way, you can quickly capture people’s attention and entice them to stop scrolling long enough to engage with your post.

-There’s no rule that says everything you post on Facebook has to be 100% original.
-In fact, the majority of posts on Facebook are updates shared from other sources.
-So you can use this to your advantage when you’re stuck for ideas.
+No rule says everything you post on Facebook must be 100% original.
+The majority of posts on Facebook are updates shared from other sources.
+You can use this to your advantage when you’re stuck on ideas.

-Collect great quality content from around the web that you know your audience will love.
-Then share it on your page at a time you know they’ll be active (more on that later), to get the most engagement.
+Collect excellent quality content from around the web that you know your audience will love.
+Then share it on your page when you know they’ll be active (more on that later) to get the most engagement.
 Even a well-timed case study can generate a ton of engagement!

 It might seem simplistic, but the act of actually replying to comments and questions from your fans can go a long way to improve engagement.

-Getting a response to their Facebook comment, makes people feel like they’re listened to and that their opinions matter.
-And this makes them more likely to engage with you in the future.
+Getting a response to their Facebook comment makes people feel like they’re listened to and that their opinions matter.
+Doing so makes them more likely to engage with you in the future.

-Make sure you or a member of your team dedicates time to reply to comments.
-And if you use Facebook Messenger to interact with fans aim to get the ‘very responsive’ badge which shows potential customers you’re quick to respond.
+Make sure you or a team member dedicates time to reply to comments.
+If you use Facebook Messenger to interact with fans, aim to get the ‘very responsive’ badge which shows potential customers you’re quick to respond.

-UGC is content created by fans that you can then use to drive engagement on your Facebook posts.
-And you can use UGC to make your fans feel more involved with your brand which is a great way to increase brand loyalty.
+UGC is content created by fans that you can use to drive engagement on your Facebook posts.
+You can use UGC to make your fans feel more involved with your brand, which is a great way to increase brand loyalty.